 The rise of social networking sites heralded in the era of the social web.
 We freely interact with people we know and even ones we don’t.
-Given these widespread virtual exchanges, there’s often high expectations for social interaction within online research communities.
+Given these widespread virtual exchanges, there are often high expectations for social interaction within online research communities.

 The promise is great but the reality often falls well below expectations.